Theory and practice of lucid dreams according to Western psychology

 - The practice of constructive awareness.
 Perceiving reality and the flow of experience as one’s creation.

-Once the ability to obtain lucid dreams has stabilised, it is possible to move on to techniques to increase the time of lucidity, such as reflecting on the dream situation, leading the dream, forcing oneself to perform previously fixed actions, dreaming of flying.
+Once the ability to obtain lucid dreams has stabilised, it is possible to move on to techniques to increase the time of lucidity, such as reflecting on the dream situation, leading the dream, forcing oneself to perform previously fixed actions, and dreaming of flying.